talwrii/venv-python/README.md

 # Venv python

+* There is a  [blog post]( https://readwithai.substack.com/p/keeping-on-path-python-scripts-in) about this tool and using virtualenv with Python scripts more generally*

 Venv python is a small utility to create python and pip executable along with a virtualenv they used.
 This is meant to to be used with command line scripts.

 # Motivation